The Sorry Plight of the Human Male

 The doctor will comfort and reassure her.
 This is what he has been trained for, and what he is well paid to do.

 Remember, though, that in most cases punishment of any kind is not necessary.
-Mothers are anxious for approval and will go to considerable lengths to obtain it.
+Mothers are anxious for approval and will go to great lengths to obtain it.

 Give her the opportunity to please, and then be generous with your praise.